Foreclosure Rates 2025

-Foreclosure rates will likely go up in 2023.
-But the country probably won’t go through another foreclosure crisis.
+Foreclosure rates will probably stay about the same through 2025.
+Unless market conditions drastically change, the country probably won’t go through another foreclosure crisis.

 What Are Current Foreclosure Rates?

-As of late 2022, again, according to ATTOM Data Solutions, states with the highest foreclosure rates were:
+According to ATTOM, the states with the highest foreclosure rates in early 2025 were:

-These states often top the list of states with the highest foreclosure rates.
-But which states have high foreclosure rates tend to fluctuate.
-Over the years, states with high foreclosure rates have also included Ohio, Michigan, and Florida, among others.
+These states often top the list of states with high foreclosure rates.
+But states that have high foreclosure rates tend to fluctuate.
+Over the years, states with high foreclosure rates have also included others, such as New York, California, and Florida.

 What State Has the Most Foreclosures in Terms of Numbers?